 The purpose of the June 21-22 conference is to: (1) review best practices proposed by volunteer judges and lawyers attending the 2017 Duke Law conference for promoting greater diversity in leadership positions in the practice of law, and (2) develop strategies for implementing them .
 Drafting team leaders will explain the proposed best practices, and judges and officers of major bar organizations will comment on them and how best to implement and make them effective.

 Fifteen federal judges and approximately 75-100 practitioners are expected to attend.
-Judges Amy St. Eve, John Lungstrum, Michael Melloy, Cynthia Rufe, Kathryn Vratil, and retired Judge Shira Scheindlin have already agreed to attend.
+Judges J. Michelle Childs, Amy St. Eve, Jeremy Fogel, George Hanks, Tanya Kennedy, John Lungstrum, Michael Melloy, Brooks Smith, Kathryn Vratil, and retired Judges Shira Scheindlin and Stanwood Duval have already agreed to attend.

 Officers from the following bar organizations are panelists: